 Purchase Travel Insurance

 Travel insurance can be a lifesaver (literally) while traveling.
-If you get ill from a mosquito-transmitted illness you will want to have the option of getting immediate medical care.
-We love World Nomads for travel insurance.
-You can read all about our experience using this company here.
+If you get ill from a mosquito-transmitted illness you will want to have the option of getting immediate medical care and having medical expenses refunded.

 Use Good Mosquito Proofing Products